sgnus-etp/NUS-GHCP-Enablement/README.md

 ##### Example Prompt:

-"Assume you are a researcher.
+`Assume you are a researcher.
 You are tasked with finding out about research done both in-house within your enterprise and externally.
 Do the following:
 Search for relevant research papers and repositories related to your Topic of study.
 Summarize the methodologies, results, and potential applications of these research projects.
 Provide detailed information about the key findings and how they can be applied to your current research.
-Suggest further readings and resources to deepen your understanding of the topic."
+Suggest further readings and resources to deepen your understanding of the topic.`

 https://github.com/user-attachments/assets/7e534741-bc48-4b0d-8530-80120152d239